 A case in point was in spring 2016 when parliament voted to do away with residence permits on humanitarian grounds.
 By doing away with this option, Finland created an ever-growing army of undocumented migrants.
 Politicians stuck their heads in the sand and hoped that the problem would go away.

-While tough anti-immigration rhetoric may go down well with some voters, it only adds salt to an open wound, which is our broken and inhumane immigration policy.
+While tough anti-immigration rhetoric may go down well with some voters in Finland, it only adds salt to an open wound, which is our broken and inhumane immigration policy.

 A direct translation of Perussuomalaiset in English would be something like “basic” or “fundamental Finn.”
 Official translations of the Finnish name of the party, such as Finns Party or True Finns, promote in our opinion nativist nationalism and racism.
 We, therefore, at Migrant Tales prefer to use in our postings the Finnish name of the party once and after that the acronym PS.